rcrowther/django-img/README.md

         etc.

 ### Attributes
-The subcalsses aaccept some useful attributes.
+Subclasses accept some attributes.
 Here is an expanded version of the above,

     from image.models import AbstractImage, AbstractReform